amberdonnelly/film-diary/README.md

 From the root of the repository, build the docker image:

 ```
 docker build -t mastery-grinder .
 ```

 Then run the image with
 ```
-docker run -dp 3000:3000 mastery-grinder
+docker run -e 5000 -p 5000:5000 mastery-grinder
 ```

-The app can be accessed locally at http://localhost:3000/.
+The app can be accessed locally at http://localhost:5000/.